InfyniteHeap/gridcore/CONTRIBUTING.md

 use tokio::fs::File;
 ```

-2. The Selection between Merging Importations and Flatting Importations
+2. Merging vs. Flattening Import Statements

-We merge these items into a pair of brackets: structures, enumerations and constants:
+We merge these items using braces for structures, enumerations, and constants:

 ```rust
 use crate::mod_name::{StructureName, EnumerationName, CONSTANT_NAME};
 ```

-Nested brackets are not accepted.
-This means you must split the nested items into another line:
+Nested braces are not allowed.
+Therefore, you must split nested items into separate lines:

 ```rust
 use std::sync::{Arc, RwLock};